surya-kandula/springboot_metrics/README.md

-## Springboot Skeleton Project
+## Springboot Metrics Project

 ### Features
 - Contains springboot-starter-web which is used for Backend Web Applications
-- Uncomment to use springboot-devtools
-- Uncomment to use springboot-actuator
+- Explore different ways to send metrics to monitoring systems